Miffyli/ToriLLE/docs/faq.md

 uses FileLock to prevent multiple instances being launched together.

 This can fail if `ToribashControl` instances are using different Toribash executables.

+## I installed Wine on MacOS but ToriLLE can't find it.

+Installing Wine on MacOS may not add `wine` to `PATH`.
+Since different ways of installing Wine may put it under different directories, you have to manually add appropiate path to `PATH`.
+Here is one example (note that directory may be different for you):

+`export PATH=$PATH:"/Applications/Wine Stable.app/Contents/Resources/wine/bin/"`